 It is the perfect game plan!
-There were Keith and Rochelle, Karishma Tanna and Upen Patel and my personal favourite, Arman Kohli and Tanisha Mukherji (Of the Neal and Nikki fame), Veena Mailk and Asshmit.
-The hand holding, the sneaky kisses and all of the Shona- Babu- Baby- Doll- Main Sone-di got attention of everybody.
+There were Keith and Rochelle, Karishma Tanna and Upen Patel and my personal favorite, Arman Kohli and Tanisha Mukherji (Of the Neal and Nikki fame), Veena Mailk and Asshmit.
+The hand holding, the sneaky kisses, and all of the Shona- Babu- Baby- Doll- Main Sone-di got the attention of everybody.
 What’s not to louuve?

 Go on.
 Judge me.
 But you know it’s true.
 They’re a quintessential ingredient in the whole hot pot, and there’s at least one in each season.
 Again, the episode is incomplete till Salman Khan has flirted with them or commented on their Hindi.

 As the episodes progress, they will also wear saris and learn to sing Hindi songs just like Elli Avram, Claudia Ciesla and many others did.
 The trump card, of course, was when they managed to bring in Pamela Anderson for two days.
 Don’t you just love it when they talk in that heavily accented Hindi?
 I have never felt more patriotic.

 4) The Trouble Maker